harishvc/challenges/README.md

 Technical challenges
 ====================

-This repository is a collection of questions from numerous Computer Science topics.
+Questions from numerous Computer Science topics.
 Solutions are in Python.

 ##Related Links
 * [How to avoid and outlive layoffs as a programmer?](http://www.coderust.com/blog/2014/07/20/avoid_outlive_programmer_layoffs/)